SjoerdV/ConvertOneNote2MarkDown/docs/README.md

 1. Password protected sections should be unlocked before continuing, the Object Model does not have access to them if you don't
 1. Section Groups on the first level are listed but are ignored.
 Nested Section Groups are not processed at all.
     * Recommendation: if you make heavy use of (Nested) Section Groups you first have to reorganize in a way that they are out of the picture.
 Usually creating a new Notebook named the same as your Section Group and moving all relevant Sections.
-1. You should start by 'flattening' all pen/hand written elements in your onennote pages.
-Because OneNote does not have this function you will have to take screenshots of your pages with pen/hand written notes and paste the resulting image and then remove the scriblings.
+1. You should start by 'flattening' all pen/hand written elements in your OneNote pages.
+Because OneNote does not have this function you will have to take screenshots of your pages with pen/hand written notes and paste the resulting image and then remove the scribblings.
 If you are a heavy 'pen' user this is a very cumbersome. **If you have an automated solution for this, please let me know**
 1. Relative paths can not be used as input for the target folder.
 Always use an absolute path (ex. 'c:\temp\notes').
 1. This script uses only absolute paths internally, mainly because pandoc on Windows has trouble processing relative paths and for consistency.
 This will not be changed.
 1. While running the conversion OneNote will be unusable and it is recommended to 'walk away' and have some coffee as the Object Model might be interrupted if you do anything else.